HL7/carin-digital-insurance-card/input/pagecontent/index.md

 ### Acknowledgements
 This IG was developed using FHIR Shorthand syntax and the SUSHI tookit, a free, open source toolchain from the MITRE Corporation.
-Valuable guidance on FSH and assistance with the FHIR IG builds were provided by Corey Spears and Joshua Kelly.
+Valuable guidance on FSH and assistance with the FHIR IG builds were provided by Corey Spears (MITRE), Joshua Kelly (Automate Medical), and Vince Van Dintel (Humana).